ldgabbay/jwplayer/fl5/doc/publishers/embedding.rst

 Events
 ++++++

-The **events** block allows you to respond on player events in javascript.
+The **events** block allows you to respond on player events in JavaScript.
 It's a short, powerful way to add player - pager interactivity.
 Here is a swift example:

 .. code-block:: html